-~ Smoky-sweet grilled summer corn is balanced by tangy lime juice and a pleasant, tingling heat from cayenne pepper.
-No added fat and so easy to make ahead! ~
+~ This Grilled Corn Salad perfectly showcases summer corn.
+Its smoky-sweet grilled flavor is balanced by a nonfat dressing featuring tangy lime juice and a pleasant, tingling heat from cayenne pepper.
+No added fat, and so easy to make ahead! ~

 This Recipe Is: • Ready in 30 Minutes or Less • Make Ahead • Vegan (and Vegetarian) • Gluten Free •

 The kids are back in school, the calendar says September, and most people are shifting gears for fall – apple picking, football, mums …

 It’s all good stuff, but I’m a summer girl at heart.
 And I’m here to tell you that, at least in my little corner of the world, it’s still solidly, 100% summer.
 (Yay!)